evlav/kdump-steamos/README.md

 #  can choose Kdump instead of Pstore (USE_PSTORE_RAM), and if using Kdump,
 #  collect the full vmcore (FULL_COREDUMP).
 The vmcore is not stored in the
 #  ZIP file, but it's saved in "/home/.steamos/offload/var/kdump/crash/".
-#  NOTICE that, if Kdump is used instead of Pstore, the following flags are
+#  NOTICE that, if Kdump is used instead of Pstore (either per user's choice
-#  needed in GRUB cmdline: "crashkernel=192M crash_kexec_post_notifiers" and
+#  or due to some failure in Pstore), a reboot is necessary before kdump is
-#  a regular reboot is necessary.
+#  usable, in order to effectively reserve crashkernel memory.
 #
 #  6. Error and succeeding messages are sent to systemd journal, so running
 #  'journalctl | grep kdump' would hopefully bring some information.
 Also,